 - ...Sorry for volunteers living in Central or Northern China!

-For those of you who are living in Southern China while volunteer teaching with ILP, it is a prime location.
+For those of you who are living in Southern China while teaching English with ILP, it is a prime location.
 However, if you live in Central or North China then you have quite the train ride ahead of you.

 For those of you who don't want to spend so much time and money traveling further away than you need to...go to the Shanghai Wild Animal Park!